Launching a Podcast

 Calls to Action (CTAs)

-The best CTAs sound authentic and emphasize how easy it is to do the action you’re asking of your audience.
+The best calls to action sound authentic and emphasize how easy it is to do the action you’re asking of your audience.
 Remember, your CTA priorities will shift over time as you start selling merchandise or offer premium subscriptions so you’ll end up writing a few different scripts to fit each need.
 Here’s a good place to start:

 “Thanks for listening to [podcast name].
 Before we go, show some love for your favorite podcast by leaving us a review on Apple Podcasts.
 Then stay tuned for next week where we [next episode’s topic].”